Career Detail

 Manufacturing Engineer

-The Manufacturing Engineer performs all functions of production support, quality control, and continuous improving manufacturing process by applying lean manufacturing philosophy.
+The Manufacturing Engineer performs all functions of production support, quality control, and continuous improvement of manufacturing processes by applying lean manufacturing philosophy.
 The engineer will also be responsible for conducting experiments, tests, and analysis in a laboratory setting to support the development of new products or technologies.
+The pay range for this exempt position is $72,445 to $108,667.
+Pay will be based on qualifications and experience.

 Waukegan, Illinois